pydantic/logfire/docs/integrations/fastapi.md

 # [FastAPI][fastapi]

-The [OpenTelemetry Instrumentation FastAPI][opentelemetry-fastapi] package can be used to instrument FastAPI.
+Logfire provides custom instrumentation for [FastAPI][fastapi].
+It also works with the third-party [OpenTelemetry FastAPI Instrumentation][opentelemetry-fastapi] package.
+The two can be used together or separately.

 ## Installation